 - 4.3 The issues associated with maintaining the sites integrity include water levels and flow, water quality, eutrophication (nitrogen enrichment), sedimentation, disturbance and species maintenance. - 4.4 The River Wye SAC can be sensitive to changes in water quantity and quality.
 As outlined within the Habitat Regulation Assessment to the Herefordshire Core Strategy, the water supply in this area comes from Dwr Cymru Welsh Water (DCWW) and no likely significant effects on European sites as a result of changes in water quality are expected in relation to the proportional growth outlined with the Herefordshire Core Strategy. - 4.5 In relation to water quality, Policy SD4 of the Herefordshire Core Strategy indicates that any development should not undermine the achievement of water quality targets within the county's rivers.
 This should ensure that developments within the area can be accommodated within existing water discharge permits would not be likely to have a significant effect upon the River Wye SAC.
 This position is confirmed within the HRA of the Core Strategy in April 2015. - 4.6 The addition of the Nutrient Management Plan for the River Wye SAC will support this policy.
-DCWW states that a feasibility study is required for Lyonshall, which will identify if improvements were required.
-Lyonshall Sewerage treatment works (STW) would require a new permit for any growth as there is no currently capacity. - 4.7 For full details of the River Wye's attributes which contribute to and define their integrity and vulnerable data see Appendix 1 of the Lyonshall Initial Screening Report.
-The Initial Screening Report, April 2013, can be found in Appendix 1 of this HRA report. - 4.8 This information made it possible to identify the features of each site which determine site integrity, as well as the specific sensitivities of each site, therefore enabling later analysis of how the potential impacts of the Lyonshall Neighbourhood Plan may affect site integrity. - 4.9 The initial screening assessment indicated that a full screening assessment is required to assessment the likelihood of significant effects on the River Wye (including the River Lugg) SAC of the policies within the Lyonshall NDP.
+DCWW states that there is available headroom at present within the works serving the Withington area.
+The area is served by the Eign WwTW. - 4.7 For full details of the River Wye's attributes which contribute to and define their integrity and vulnerable data see Appendix 1 of the Withington Group Initial screening Report.
+The Initial Screening Report, June 2013, can be found in Appendix 1 of this HRA report. - 4.8 This information made it possible to identify the features of each site which determine site integrity, as well as the specific sensitivities of each site, therefore enabling later analysis of how the potential impacts of the Withington Group Neighbourhood Plan may affect site integrity. - 4.9 The initial screening assessment indicated that a full screening assessment is required to assessment the likelihood of significant effects on the River Wye (including the River Lugg) SAC of the policies within the Withington Group NDP.

-5 Description of the Lyonshall Neighbourhood Development Plan
+5 Description of the Withington Group Neighbourhood Development Plan

-- 5.1 The final Lyonshall NDP presents detailed policies for development in the Neighbourhood Area, which is equivalent to the group parish boundary, up to 2031.
-The Plan begins by introducing its preparation and highlighting its issues. - 5.2 The NDP then details the vision for the Group Parish over the Plan period; "A village which retains its essential rural character while developing services, housing, facilities and opportunities which continue to benefit the village and wider Parish and meet the needs and aspirations of current and future local people." - 5.3 There are 5 objectives of how this will be achieved.
-The objectives cover the following topics and from these 5 objectives, 12 policies have been developed.
+- 5.1 The final Withington Group NDP presents detailed policies for development in the Neighbourhood Area, which is equivalent to the group parish boundary, up to 2031.
+The Plan begins by introducing its preparation and highlighting its issues. - 5.2 The NDP then details the vision for the Group Parish over the Plan period; "The villages should evolve, but ensure that their integrity is kept and not developed into a suburb or a small town of urban sprawl.
+The parishioners have chosen to live in a rural village.
+To take into consideration the existing needs of the community.
+To ensure the community facilities (transport, employment etc.) are developed and maintained in line with this.
+Monitor and control traffic flows and infrastructure through the villages." - 5.3 There are 17 objectives of how this will be achieved.
+The objectives cover the following topics: - The following are objectives listed in the NDP that aim to realise the vision for Withington Group Parish in 2031: